 Over the years I have gone through various experimental way of weaving, but always with the aim of developing a style that used the richest textile tradition to create contemporary garments.

-Starting from the use of traditional techniques of weaving on a 4-heddle loom, I was finally inspired by the regular lines of the Japanese tradition, bringing Europe closer to the East, and combining tradition with modernity, comfort with wearability.
+Starting from the use of traditional techniques of weaving on a 4-heddle loom, I was first inspired by the regular lines of the Japanese tradition, bringing Europe closer to the East, and combining tradition with modernity, comfort with wearability.